yeozs/yeozs-Hackathon-On-Device-LLM/README.md

 - Maintain compliance with enterprise security standards

-By running efficient, open-source models locally, we aim to make LLM usage scalable, secure, and cost-effective.
+By running efficient, open-source models locally, we aim to make LLM usage cost-effective, secure, and scalable.

 Disclaimer:
 All files and code in this repository utilise open-source tools, models, and images.